 States & Territories covered: South Australia & the Northern Territory

-Traversing the entire Australian continent from south to north, the Adelaide to Darwin road trip is epic even by Australian standards.
+Traversing the entire Australian continent from south to north, the Adelaide to Darwin road trip is epic even by our standards.

-But while the driving distances involved can seem quite daunting, the rewards include some of Australia’s most iconic landmarks and a myriad of unique hidden gems.
+But while the driving distances involved can seem quite daunting, the rewards include some of Australia’s most iconic landmarks and a myriad of secret sites.

 We did this road trip as a wildlife watching trip, visiting most of the National Parks along the way and exploring the incredible variety of habitats.
 Here are some of the main highlights of the trip.

-Uluru or Ayers Rock is Australia’s most iconic geological landmark.
-But while it is the Rock that draws visitors to the area, the surrounding landscape of red sand dunes framed by the endless blue sky is no less spectacular.
+Uluru is Australia’s most iconic geological landmark.
+While it is the Rock that draws visitors to the area, the surrounding landscape of red sand dunes framed by the endless blue sky is no less spectacular.

 Kings Canyon and Western McDonnell Ranges can be explored via Mereenie Loop Road.
 These ancient rocky landscapes have been carved by water and wind over millions of years and now provide habitat to a plethora of wildlife from dingos to Thorny devils.